-Macaronesian Shearwater (Puffinus baroli) was previously classified as the little shearwater (Puffinus assimilis baroli) and is now recognised within the Iherminieiri complex as one of three sub-species (Carboneras et al. 2016).
-The species was included on the OSPAR List of threatened and/or declining species and habitats based on taxonomical information available at the time as little shearwater (Agreement 2008-6) and then named Audobon's shearwated.
-In the 2021 update of the OSPAR List of threatened and/or declining species the name was updated to Macaronesian shearwater (Puffinus baroli).
+The Audubon's Shearwater- Baroli sub-species (Puffinus Iherminieri baroli) was previously classified as the little shearwater (Puffinus assimilis baroli) and is now recognised within the Iherminieiri complex as one of three sub-species (Carboneras et al. 2016).
+The species was included on the OSPAR List of threatened and/or declining species and habitats based on taxonomical information available at the time as little shearwater (Agreement 2008-6).
 The species is listed in OSPAR Region V (OSPAR Agreement 2008-6).
 OSPAR has recommended the development of MPAs specifically for this species as a management measure (OSPAR 2009b).

 The foraging grounds of individuals tracked from colonies within the Canary Current LME overlap with the boundaries of the Site (Annex 4, Figure A4.1-1).
 The NACES MPA is an Important Bird and Biodiversity area for this species, with significant numbers (up to ~743 individuals) of birds estimated to use the area in July-September (Annex 4, Figure A4.2-1) in a relatively small area close to the north-east boundary with the Charlie-Gibbs Fracture Zone South MPA.
-Lower numbers (~278 individuals) are estimated to use the area during the transition between non-breeding and pre-breeding period of October-December (Annex 4, Figure A4.2-1) and the lowest numbers (~60 individuals) estimated during chick rearing and start of migration (AprilJune).
+Lower numbers (~278 individuals) are estimated to use the area during the transition between non-breeding and pre-breeding period of October-December (Annex 4, Figure A4.2-1) and the lowest numbers (~60 individuals) estimated during chick rearing and start of migration (April-June).
 In Europe, the species is considered Near Threatened (BirdLife International 2015).
 Population estimates for this sub-species are 2,900-3,800 pairs, or 5,900-7,600 mature individuals (BirdLife International 2015).
-The global population of the Macaronesian shearwater is estimated to be more than 20,000 mature individuals.
+The global population of the Audubon's Shearwater is estimated to be more than 20,000 mature individuals.
 It was listed by OSPAR as a Threatened and Declining Species in 2003 based on the decline in population, the importance of the OSPAR region for its population, and its sensitivity to threats (including oil spills and predation).

-Within the OSPAR Maritime Area, an estimated 15-22% of the species is estimated to breed - essentially the colonies in the Azores (OSPAR 2009b).
+Within the OSPAR area, an estimated 15-22% of the P. l. baroli sub-species is estimated to breed - essentially the colonies in the Azores (OSPAR 2009b).
 The remaining population breeds in the islands of Madeira and Canaries.
-In comparison to many of the summer breeding seabird species, the Macaronesian Shearwater subspecies breeds in the Northern hemisphere winter and early spring.
-The species remains in the North Atlantic area almost year-round (Neves et al. 2012; OSPAR 2009b).
+In comparison to many of the summer breeding seabird species, the Baroli Shearwater sub-species breeds in the Northern hemisphere winter and early spring.
+The P. l. baroli sub-species remains in the North Atlantic area almost year-round (Neves et al. 2012; OSPAR 2009b).

-The Macaronesian shearwater (including all sub-species) is a surface feeder, diving to depths of ~14m and targeting small fish (e.g., Phycidae spp), cephalopods and crustaceans, during both the day and night (Neves et al. 2012; Paiva et al. 2016).
+The Audubon's shearwater (including all sub-species) is a surface feeder, diving to depths of ~14m and targeting small fish (e.g., Phycidae spp), cephalopods and crustaceans, during both the day and night (Neves et al. 2012; Paiva et al. 2016).
 Cephalopods have been found to be the most common prey during the breeding stage, and birds may target juvenile cephalopods - including deep water species when they move to the surface waters during twilight and night time (Neves et al. 2012).
 Within the Canary Current and OSPAR Region, the sub-species appears to forage in very deep oceanic areas and have large home ranges, with indications that birds from different colonies are segregating at sea and using different foraging strategies (Fagundes et al. 2016; Neves et al. 2012; Paiva et al. 2016).
 During the non-breeding season, individuals can range up to 2500km from the colony (Neves et al. 2012; Paiva et al. 2016), with previous research finding that birds breeding on the Azores and on Cima Islet in Madeira regularly disperse and forage within the Mid-Atlantic Ridge region (Fagundes et al. 2016; Paiva et al. 2016).